Need to come up with a creative Valentines card that your kids can help make? Create these easy sucker Valentines card flowers for a colorful bouquet.

 Finally, cut a piece of curling ribbon and tie it around the stick of the sucker.
 This should prevent the petals from sliding back off the sucker stick.
 (After all of that work, you don’t want to lose all of your petals).
 If it still seems loose, use a little hot glue to keep it all in place.

 Step 4: Give out your Valentines card flowers to your friends.

 Write on the petals or tape a name tag to the stem of the sucker and hand them out.

-Don’t be too shy to use color.
-I really liked how the rainbow flowers turned out, even though the traditional colors are pink, red, and white.
+Don’t be afraid to use color too.
+I really liked how the rainbow flowers turned out, even though the traditional colors of Valentine’s Day seem to be pink, red, purple, and white.

 Can you make these Valentine’s Day card flowers without candy?